aws-samples/amazon-sagemaker-secure-mlops/README.md

 # MLOps projects
 This solution delivers two MLOps projects as SageMaker project templates:
-- Model build, train, validate pipeline
+- Model build, train, and validate pipeline
 - Multi-account model deploy pipeline

 These projects are fully functional examples which are integrated with exising multi-layer security controls such as VPC, subnets, security groups, AWS account boundaries, and the dedicated IAM execution roles.

 ## MLOps project template to build, train, validate the model
 The solution is based on the [SageMaker project template](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html) for model building, training, and deployment.
-You can find in-depth review of this MLOps project in the blog post [Building, automating, managing, and scaling ML workflows using Amazon SageMaker Pipelines](https://aws.amazon.com/blogs/machine-learning/building-automating-managing-and-scaling-ml-workflows-using-amazon-sagemaker-pipelines/) on the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).
+You can find in-depth review of this MLOps project in [Building, automating, managing, and scaling ML workflows using Amazon SageMaker Pipelines](https://aws.amazon.com/blogs/machine-learning/building-automating-managing-and-scaling-ml-workflows-using-amazon-sagemaker-pipelines/) on the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).

+The following diagram shows the functional components of the MLOps project.

 ![project template: build, train, validate](design/ml-ops-model-build-train.drawio.svg)

-This project provisions the following resources as part of MLOps pipeline:
+This project provisions the following resources as part of a MLOps pipeline:
 1. The MLOps template is made available through SageMaker projects and is provided via an AWS Service Catalog portfolio
 2. CodePipeline pipeline with two stages - `Source` to get the source code and `Build` to build and execute the SageMaker pipeline
 3. SageMaker pipeline implements a repeatable workflow which processes the data, trains, validates, and register the model
-4. Seed code repository in AWS CodeCommit:
+4. Seed code repository in CodeCommit:
   - This repository provides seed code to create a multi-step model building pipeline including the following steps: data processing, model training, model evaluation, and conditional model registration based on model accuracy.
 As you can see in the `pipeline.py` file, this pipeline trains a linear regression model using the [XGBoost algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) on the well-known [UCI Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone).
-This repository also includes a [build specification file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), used by AWS CodePipeline and AWS CodeBuild to run the pipeline automatically
+This repository also includes a [build specification file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), used by CodePipeline and CodeBuild to run the pipeline automatically

-### Work with Model build, train, validate project
+### Work with Model build, train, and validate project
-You can find a step-by-step instruction, implementation details, and usage patterns of the model building pipeline project in the provided Jupyter Notebook [sagemaker-pipeline](mlops-seed-code/model-build-train/sagemaker-pipeline.ipynb) and [sagemaker-pipelines-project](mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb) files, delivered as part of the seed code.
+You can find a step-by-step instruction, implementation details, and usage patterns of the model building pipeline project in the provided notebook [`sagemaker-pipeline.ipynb`](mlops-seed-code/model-build-train/sagemaker-pipeline.ipynb) and [`sagemaker-pipelines-project.ipynb`](mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb) files, delivered as part of the seed code.

 To deploy the notebooks into your local environment, you must clone the CodeCommit repository with the seed code after you have deployed the SageMaker project into the Studio.
 Go to the project overview page, select the `Repositories` tab and click the `clone repo...` link:

 ![clone-seed-code-repo](img/clone-seed-code-repo.png)

-After the clone operation finished, you can browse the repository files in SageMaker Studio File view:
+After the clone operation finished, you can browse the repository files in Studio File view:

 ![cloned-repo](img/cloned-repo.png)

-You can open the provided Jupyter notebooks and start experimenting with SageMaker pipelines
+You can open the notebook and start experimenting with SageMaker Pipelines.

 ## MLOps project template for multi-account model deployment
+The following diagram shows the functional components of the MLOps project.

 ![multi-account deployment](design/ml-ops-model-deploy.drawio.svg)

 This MLOps project consists of the following parts:
-1. The MLOps project template deployable through SageMaker project in SageMaker Studio
+1. The MLOps project template deployable through SageMaker project in Studio
-2. AWS CodeCommit repository with seed code
+2. CodeCommit repository with seed code
 3. Model deployment multi-stage CodePipeline pipeline
 4. Staging AWS account (can be the same account as the data science account)
 5. Production AWS account (can be the same account as the data science account)
-6. SageMaker endpoints with the approved model [hosted in your private VPC](https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html)
+6. SageMaker endpoints with an approved model [hosted in your private VPC](https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html)

 The following diagram shows how the trained and approved model is deployed into the taget accounts.

 ![model deployment](design/ml-ops-multi-account-model-deployment.drawio.svg)

 After model training and validation, the model is registered in the [model registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html).
-Model registry stores the model metadata, and all model artifacts are stored in an S3 bucket (1).
-The CI/CD pipeline uses CloudFormation stack sets (2) to deploy the model in the target accounts.
-The CloudFormation service assume the role `StackSetExecutionRole` (3) in the target account to perform the deployment.
-SageMaker also assumes the `ModelExecutionRole` (4) to access the model metadata and download the model artifacts from the S3 bucket.
-The `StackSetExecutionRole` must have `iam:PassRole` permission (5) for `ModelExecutionRole` to be able to pass the role successfully.
-Finally, the model is deployed to a SageMaker endpoint (6).
+Model registry stores the model metadata, and all model artifacts are stored in an S3 bucket (step **1** in the preceeding diagram).
+The CI/CD pipeline uses CloudFormation stack sets **(2)** to deploy the model in the target accounts.
+The CloudFormation service assume the role `StackSetExecutionRole` **(3)** in the target account to perform the deployment.
+SageMaker also assumes the `ModelExecutionRole` **(4)** to access the model metadata and download the model artifacts from the S3 bucket.
+The `StackSetExecutionRole` must have `iam:PassRole` permission **(5)** for `ModelExecutionRole` to be able to pass the role successfully.
+Finally, the model is deployed to a SageMaker endpoint **(6)**.

 To access the model artifacts and a KMS encryption key an additional cross-account permission setup is needed in case of the multi-account deployment: